Carlos Izquierdoz

-Carlos Roberto Izquierdoz (born November 3, 1988) is an Argentine professional footballer who plays as a centre-back for Sporting Gijón.
+Carlos Roberto Izquierdoz (born 3 November 1988) is an Argentine professional footballer who plays as a centre-back for Lanús.

-Club career
+Career

 Lanus

 Izquierdoz came through the Lanús youth levels.

 Atlanta (loan)

 On 8 July 2009, Izquierdoz joined Atlanta on loan from Lanús.

 Return to Lanús

 After his return from loan, Izquierdoz became a regular at Lanús, helping the club win the 2013 Copa Sudamericana.

 Santos Laguna

 On 29 May 2014, Izquierdoz signed with Liga MX club Santos Laguna.

 Boca Juniors

 On 5 July 2018, Izquierdoz joined Primera División club Boca Juniors.

 Sporting Gijón

 On 28 July 2022, Izquierdoz joined Segunda División club Sporting Gijón, on a two-year contract.